 What should we expect to see next from WeTransfer?

-KJ Chun: “Lots of cool stuff in the works.
-We’re constantly levelling up our existing products and exploring new ones.
+“Lots of cool stuff in the works.
+We’re constantly leveling up our existing products and exploring new ones.
 We have an exciting brand moment planned in September and we’re experimenting with how to create a more complete product solution for the entire creative process.
 We’re always on the move.”